Kaweees/nvim/README.md

 * [telescope.nvim](https://github.com/pnvim-telescope/telescope.nvim/) : This plugin provides extensible fuzzy finder over lists.
 * [harpoon](https://github.com/ThePrimeagen/harpoon2) : This plugin provides a quick way to switch between specific files in a project and execute project specific commands.
 * [vim-wakatime](https://github.com/wakatime/vim-wakatime/) : This plugin allows programming activity to automatically be tracked and displayed in your WakaTime dashboard.
+* [copilot.lua](https://github.com/zbirenbaum/copilot.lua/) : This plugin provides an efficent way to use GitHub Copilot AI to generate code snippets.

 _To see all of the available plugins, please refer to [packer.lua](./lua/config/packer.lua)_